 Policy: Proposition shows there is a problem and offers a solution (plan) to the problem.
 Both sides debate the appropriateness and/or merits of the problem and solution asserted by the Proposition.

-Fact Both teams try to prove under what circumstances the topic would be called a valid fact
+Fact: Both teams try to prove under what circumstances the topic would be called a valid fact

 Length and order of speeches: